EmmaRamirez/emmaramirez.me/src/articles/2024/css-grid-love-letter.md

 ---
-title: "A Love Letter to CSS Grid"
+title: 'A Love Letter to CSS Grid'
 date: 2024-08-18
 tags: [css, layout]
-description: "Grid has turned layout from a chore into a small act of poetry.
-Here are patterns I reach for weekly."
+description: 'Grid has turned layout from a chore into a small act of poetry.
+Here are patterns I reach for weekly.'
 ---

 Grid has turned layout from a chore into a small act of poetry.
 Here are patterns I reach for weekly.